jbmorley/zmk-config/README.md

 | **Row 4 (8)**           | Left       | B           | . ?        | F            | 5          | L          | T          | Del        |
 | **Row 5 (7)**           | Right      | N           | Down       | G            | 6          | Enter      | Y          | ‘ ~        |
 | **Row 6 (6,5,4,3,2,1)** | Left Shift | Right Shift | Fn         | Left Control |            | Menu       | Esc        |            |

+N.B.
+The left and right shift, function, control, menu and escape keys are broken out on individual data lines (6, 5, 4, 3, 2, and 1) to allow diodes to be used prior to combining them into a single addressable row.